esp/esp.github.io/_docs/01-concepts/04-esp-js-di/09-why-no-annotations.md

   This adds confusion.
 * It doesn't work when creating shared code, i.e. in libraries.
   If you hit this you don't want some code using annotation and some using run time configuration (i.e. the above point).

+{% capture info_1 %}
+That said, they can be usually added as a bolt on, it's just not got to the top of the list.
+{% endcapture %}
+{% include callout-info.html content=info_1 %}